KRS-One (album)

-KRS One is the second solo studio album by American hip hop artist KRS-One.
-It was released on October 10, 1995 via Jive Records.
-Production was handled by DJ Premier, Diamond D, Big French Productions, Norty Cotto, Showbiz and KRS-One himself.
-It features guest appearances from Busta Rhymes, Channel Live, Das EFX, Dexter Thibou, Fat Joe and Mad Lion.
+KRS One is the second solo studio album by American rapper KRS-One.
+It was released on October 10, 1995, via Jive Records.
+The album was produced by DJ Premier, Diamond D, Big French Productions, Norty Cotto, Showbiz, and KRS-One.
+It features guest appearances from Busta Rhymes, Channel Live, Das EFX, Dexter Thibou, Fat Joe, and Mad Lion.

 The album made it to number 19 on the Billboard 200 and number 2 on the Top R&B/Hip-Hop Albums in the United States.
 It also debuted at number 95 on the UK Albums Chart and number 13 on the UK R&B Albums Chart.
 Its lead single, "MC's Act Like They Don't Know", peaked at No. 57 on the US Billboard Hot 100 and No. 84 on the UK Singles Chart.
-It second single, "Rappaz R. N. Dainja", peaked at No. 47 in the UK.
+The second single, "Rappaz R. N. Dainja", peaked at No. 47 in the UK.